-The National Trails website runs a Hadrian’s Wall Passport scheme, between May and October.
-Stamping stations are available at seven location along the route and owners of completed passports can claim an enamel badge and achievers’ certificate.
+The National Trail’s website runs a Hadrian’s Wall Passport scheme between May and October.
+Stamping stations are available at seven locations along the route and owners of completed passports can claim an enamel badge and achievers’ certificate.